September 1, 2018 Just Climate? This Brand Assessed EVERYTHING

-Carbon Footprint?
-A good start!
-But this Swedish outdoor brand’s new sustainability report takes it to the next level, outlining a total of nine of its impact areas using the novel Planetary Boundaries Assessment model.
+Carbon Footprints may be a good start, but the Swedish outdoor brand Houdini’s new sustainability report takes it to the next level, outlining a total of nine of its impact areas using the novel Planetary Boundaries Assessment model.

 Swedish outdoor brand Houdini is the first company in the world to assess its environmental impact based on the Planetary Boundaries Assessment.
 This model builds upon research presented by Johan Rockström and his colleagues at the Stockholm Resilience Centre back in 2009.

 In the report, the researchers highlighted nine environmental factors and by establishing limits for how much impact each factor could withstand, they illustrated the safe area within which humans can operate.
 Exceeding these boundaries risks causing a cascade of undesirable environmental effects that are impossible to undo.